Quantum LDPC codes from intersecting subsets: Preliminaries

-The matrix $\Lambda(S)$ is obtained as a product of two permutation matrices and a lower triangular matrix: \begin{enumerate} \item The first permutation matrix shuffles the rows of $\GP{T}$ so that the non-zero elements are in positions $(j,a_j),j=0,\dots,r$. \item The lower triangular matrix copies $(b_j-1)$ times row $j$ for $j=0,\dots,r$. \item The second permutation matrix shuffles the rows to their correct final positions. \end{enumerate} \end{proof}
+The matrix $\Lambda(\mathbf{S})$ is obtained as a product of two permutation matrices and a lower triangular matrix: \begin{enumerate} \item The first permutation matrix shuffles the rows of $\GP{T}$ so that the non-zero elements are in positions $(j,a_j),j=0,\dots,r$. \item The lower triangular matrix copies $(b_j-1)$ times row $j$ for $j=0,\dots,r$. \item The second permutation matrix shuffles the rows to their correct final positions, specified by the injections $\alpha_0,\dots, \alpha_k$ and the order of the sets $S_0,\dots, S_k$. \end{enumerate} \end{proof}